solvedata/migrate/README.md

 # migrate

+## Note This repository fork is no longer necessary.

+This repository fork was created to allow for golang-migrate KSQL migrations, since the source repository did not support it.
+However, solvedata no longer uses KSQL in its platform, so this fork is no longer needed.

+At some point this repository can be deleted.

 __Database migrations written in Go.
 Use as [CLI](#cli-usage) or import as [library](#use-in-your-go-project).__

 * Migrate reads migrations from [sources](#migration-sources)